caf3ina/HeadPage-Demo-App-Protect-RASP/README.md

 ## Allowing connections other than localhost

-Change the following line on `src/headpage/settings.py` to serve HeadPage on all interfaces.
+Edit the following line on `src/headpage/settings.py` to serve HeadPage on all interfaces.
 This can be dangerous, if possible run inside a VM on Host-Only interface.

 `ALLOWED_HOSTS = ['*']`

+Now, you must rerun the HeadPage.

 ## Why?
 **Yes**